Polish Chamber of Statutory Auditors

 As a member of the European Union, Poland is subject to relevant EU regulations regarding the area of corporate financial reporting and subsequently, the EU requirements are transposed into Poland’s national legislation.
 In line with the EU requirements, Poland requires application of IFRS as endorsed by the European Commission for the preparation of consolidated financial statements of listed entities, credit institutions, insurance undertakings, and other entities designated as PIE by the Ministry of Finance.

 The PIBR has no responsibility for setting accounting standards although it does have representatives that serve on the Accounting Standards Committee (ASC) of the Ministry of Finance.
-PIBR is primarily focused on familiarizing its members (who are statutory auditors) with the IFRS by providing trainings and CPD courses on the IFRS.
+PIBR is primarily focused on familiarizing its members (who are statutory auditors) with the IFRS by providing training and CPD courses on the IFRS.

 If appropriate, PIBR may consider plans and dialogue with the MoF to adopt IFRS for SMEs which might support and strengthen the financial reporting regime for SMEs in the jurisdiction.